 3. Silver Cyanide Test

-The first isocyanide called allyl isocyanide was prepared by the reaction of allyl iodide with silver cyanide.
+The first isocyanide, called allyl isocyanide, was prepared by the reaction of allyl iodide with silver cyanide.
 The reaction was as follows:

 4. By deduction

 Isocyanides include the separation of oxazoles and benzoxazoles in the second place.
-The following compound of organolithium exists in the synthetic balance with 2-isocyano-phenolate, which can be trapped by electrophile as an acidic chloride.
+The following compound of organolithium exists in the synthetic balance with 2-isocyano-phenolate, which can be trapped by an electrophile as an acidic chloride.

 Also read -